shoyu21/Evidence-based-ICU-liberation-decision-support-tool/README.md

 This software is proprietary.
 Unauthorized copying, modification, or distribution is prohibited.

-For licensing and subscription inquiries, please contact: [Your Email]
+For licensing and subscription inquiries, please contact: ccx2211@gmail.com

 ## Disclaimer